Standardized Tests and Assessments Given in the HCPSS

 Grades 5, 8 and 10

 An assessment designed for students with significant cognitive disabilities who are unable to participate in the State Assessment even when accommodations are provided.
-The Alternative State Assessment measures a student’s progress on attainment of Mastery Objectives for Reading, Mathematics in grades 3-8 and 10 and in Science grades 5, 8 and 10.
+The Alternative State Assessment measures a student’s progress on attainment of Mastery Objectives for Science grades 5, 8 and 10.

 AP: Advanced Placement Tests